 The principal responsibilities of the RC include:

-The RC has reviewed the Group's obligations arising in the event of termination of the Executive Directors' and key executives' service contracts, to ensure that such service contracts contain fair and reasonable termination clauses.
+The RC has reviewed the Group's obligations arising in the event of termination of the Executive Directors' and key executives' service contracts, to ensure that such service contracts contain fair and reasonable termination clauses which are not overly generous.

 Nominating and Remuneration Committee

 The Group remunerates its employees at market competitive levels, commensurate with their performance and contribution to the long-term interests and success of the Group.
-The remuneration package comprises fixed and variable compensation, provident fund and share options (for eligible employees).
+The remuneration package comprises fixed and variable compensation and share options (for eligible employees).
+The fixed component comprises basic salary, provident fund contributions and annual wage supplement.
+The variable component comprises variable bonus based on the Group's and each individual's performance.
 A variable bonus scheme is in place for each business unit.
-The bonus scheme takes into consideration working capital efficiency, productivity, current year earnings and long-term sustainability.
+The economic value-added based bonus scheme takes into consideration working capital efficiency, productivity, current year earnings and long-term sustainability in order to align with the interests of shareholders and promote the long-term success of the Group.

-In the annual review of the remuneration of the Executive Directors, the RC takes into consideration performance of the individuals and comparative remuneration of similarly placed persons in the market as well as the findings of Mercer.
-The performance criteria include achievement of financial objectives using financial indicators such as overall profitability and return of assets over a period of time.
-Their remuneration is reviewed annually by the RC and includes a variable bonus component which is performance based.
-The level and structure of remuneration for executive directors are aligned with the long term interest of the Group.
+In the annual review of the remuneration of the Executive Directors and key management personnel, the RC takes into consideration performance of the individuals and comparative remuneration of similarly placed persons in the market as well as the findings of an independent consultant, Mercer in 2015.
+The performance criteria for the Executive Directors include additional achievement of financial objectives using financial indicators such as overall profitability and return of assets over a period of time.
+These criteria were satisfactorily met during the year.
+Their remuneration is reviewed annually by the RC and includes a variable bonus component which is performance-based.
+The level and structure of remuneration for Executive Directors are aligned with the long term interest of the Group.

-The remuneration of each of the top six senior executives of the Group (who are not Directors), in no order of quantum sum, is as follows:
+The remuneration of each of the top six senior executives of the Group (who are not Directors or CEO), in no order of quantum sum, is as follows:

-The aggregate amount of termination, retirement and post employment benefits that may be granted to Directors, the CEO and the top six key management personnel is around $524,000.
+The aggregate amount of termination, retirement and post-employment benefits that may be granted to Directors, the CEO and the top five key management personnel is around $554,000.

-There is no employee (other than the CEO) who is an immediate family member of a Director or the CEO.
+Save as disclosed below, there is no employee (other than the CEO) who is an immediate family member of a Director or the CEO and whose remuneration exceeds $50,000 during the year.
 A relative of the CEO, Mr Kelvin Whang, who is the General Manager of Underwater World Pattaya, received annual remuneration of between $150,000 to $200,000.

-The Board provides shareholders with a balanced and clear assessment of the Group's performance through announcements of its quarterly and full-year results as well as timely announcement of any price-sensitive information.
-Internal guidelines are in place to comply with legislative and requlatory requirements and Management provides the Board with monthly management accounts of the Group.
-The management reports containing sufficient details and comparisons to planned budgets, provide the Directors with a means to monitor the Group's performance.
+The Board provides shareholders with a balanced and understandable assessment of the Group's performance through announcements of its quarterly and full-year results as well as timely announcement of any pricesensitive information, through various media, including press releases posted on the Company's website and disclosure via SGXNET.
+Internal guidelines are in place to comply with legislative and regulatory requirements and Management provides the Board with monthly management accounts of the Group.
+The management reports, containing sufficient details and comparisons to planned budgets, provide the Directors with a means to monitor the Group's performance and prospects.

 The Group has established a formal risk management framework across the entire organisation to provide a structured approach for managing risks.
 The framework enables management to have a formal structure in risk management assessment.
 The framework is designed to ensure that risks are identified, assessed, monitored and effectively managed.
 It is in line with the best practices as contained in the Risk Governance Guidance for Listed Boards, issued by the Corporate Governance Council in May 2012.